civic-eagle/statsd-http-proxy/README.md

 ### `set`

 Adds value in a set bucket.
-Expected `value` as string.
 Sets are a relatively new concept in recent versions of StatsD.
 Sets track the number of unique elements belonging to a group.
 At each flush interval, the statsd backend will push the number of unique elements in the set as a single gauge value.

 ## Legacy Pattern